Ah spring! A glorious time for rejuvenation and new beginnings, and hopefully not seasonal allergies.

-And just like many of us are using this time in our personal lives to declutter, and reflect, it’s equally wise for us to make the most of this time in the workplace.
-We might not feel motivated, but the small steps we take today can go a long way in helping position all of us for the rebound.
+As many of us are using this time in our personal lives to declutter, and reflect, it’s equally wise for us to make the most of this time in the workplace.
+It's also a great time to refocus on many things we've likely procrastinated on over the winter—like updating our intranet.

-Now is the perfect time to reset and refocus your intranet objectives.
-Here are 20 things you can do right now to better position yourself for the rebound.
+Here are 20 things you can do right now to better position yourself for the rest of the year:

 1. Update employee profiles